SantiQuiroga/Server/README.md

 If you want to request a specific file, append the filename to the URL.
 For example, to request a file named `index.html`, navigate to `http://localhost:<port>/index.html`.

-However, the server will be exposed to the internet using Ngrok and the link will be provided by request.
+However, the server can be exposed to the internet using Ngrok and the link can be provided by request.

 ## User Guide